THINTHINHLAING/thinthinhlaing.github.io/_posts/2026-02-28-applied-data-science-project.md

 ---
 ## Project Background

-This team project focuses on enhancing sportswear mobile application user experience through data-driven review analytics.
+Our team project focuses on enhancing sportswear mobile application user experience through data-driven review analytics.
 Major sportswear brands such as Nike, Adidas, Puma, and Gymshark rely heavily on user reviews to monitor satisfaction, identify operational issues, and improve product quality.

 However, manually analysing thousands of user reviews is inefficient and difficult to scale.
 Therefore, the project aims to leverage data science techniques to systematically extract sentiment patterns, engagement behaviour, and recurring complaint themes from Google Play Store reviews.